Who are the Gulf’s military allies, and how are they helping in Iran war?

 The UAE also hosts US assets and personnel at its Al-Dhafra airbase, including advanced aircraft such as F-22 Raptor stealth fighters and various surveillance planes, drones and airborne warning and control systems (AWACS).

-On Thursday, the US announced a $8.4bn arms deal with the UAE, for the Gulf nation to buy drones, missiles, radar systems and F-16 aircraft.
+On Thursday, the US announced an $8.4bn arms deal with the UAE, for the Gulf nation to buy drones, missiles, radar systems and F-16 aircraft.

 Recently, the UAE has bolstered its military partnership with India.
-In January this year, President of the UAE, Sheikh Mohamed bin Zayed Al Nahyan, visited India.
+In January this year, the president of the UAE, Sheikh Mohamed bin Zayed Al Nahyan, visited India.

-During this meeting, India and the UAE re-affirmed the India-UAE Comprehensive Strategic Partnership.
+During this meeting, India and the UAE reaffirmed the India-UAE Comprehensive Strategic Partnership.
 Established in 2017, this is a bilateral agreement focused on defence cooperation, energy security and technology exchange.

 The UAE and India do not have a mutual defence-style agreement in place, however.